koyan04/customer-management-portal/README.md

 - Backend serves the built frontend from `frontend/dist`; most deployments need only a single systemd service.
 - Dev convenience endpoints and the “Frontend Dev Port” feature were removed; Vite dev port is now fixed (5173).
 - New `backend/.env.example` provided; MIT `LICENSE` added.

+## Contributing & Security

+- See `CONTRIBUTING.md` for guidelines on PRs and development workflow.
+- See `SECURITY.md` to report vulnerabilities privately (responsible disclosure).

 ## CI